- Sourcing, vetting, and assembling the right team for the engagement

 Solbeg sources engineers and specialists for the engagement.
 You meet the candidates and have direct input on the final team.
 Assembly is measured in weeks, not hiring cycles.

-Onboarding into your environment
+Onboarding into the agreed environment

 Ongoing delivery and continuous scaling